How I Missed The Signs of Postpartum Anxiety (PPA)

 I hope that if you see even a glimpse of yourself in my story, that you will pause and assess your situation.
 It is hard being a mother, but it’s not as hard when you’re not suffering from mental health issues.
 I can tell you for certain, has this been my second experience, I would have known that something wasn’t right.

 I didn’t experience any anxiety with my second child.
 There were no heart palpitations or constant feelings of dread.
 I felt more at ease with him crying for a few seconds longer.
 And I wasn’t as obsessed with meeting his every need.
-Yes, I still had a much milder PPD episode, mainly because my second son was a horrible sleeper in the first year, and I had to manage a very emotion 2 year old on top of that.
+Yes, I still had a much milder PPD episode, mainly because my second son was a horrible sleeper in the first year, and I had to manage a very emotional 2 year old on top of that.
 But it was still not as bad.

 Mama, if you’re struggling, please, get help.
 You can visit my Resource Library for some articles and help finding a therapist.
 And you can always find me and connect with me through Facebook in my Parent On Board Parenting Support Group.
 We have a very supportive community of parents and are always happy to welcome more into the fold.
 You are not alone!